entest-hai/data-lake-demo/README.md

 ## ETL PySpark

-please double check that the Glue extended spark dataframe does not support, or does not understand SMALLINT and TINYINT
+Glue does not understand unsigned int from mysql

 ```py
 ApplyMapping_node2 = ApplyMapping.apply(